Hormonal weight gain symptoms: self-care during menopause

 Self-care tip #3: make sleep a priority

 One of the biggest factors in weight gain (and loss) is sleep.
-If you don’t get enough shut-eye each night, it can be even harder for your body to shed those pounds (or keep them off).
+If you don’t get enough shut-eye each night, it can be even harder for your body to shed those pounds or keep them off.
+(Read our tips on how to get better sleep during menopause!)

 Researchers believe that you need somewhere between seven and nine hours of sleep per night.
 Getting less sleep than you need?
 Your metabolism could suffer.